Affiliate links on Android Authority may earn us a commission. Learn more.

 Google’s Nearby Share feature made its debut in 2020, allowing Android users to share files and other details with Android devices nearby.
 But the feature hadn’t been a considerable addition to the OS, that is, until now.
 Finally, you can share entire apps with nearby users thanks to the Google Play Store.

 The process is pretty neat and easy, but we’ll walk you through the essential steps anyway.
-We’ll run through a quick explanation of how it works, too, before we get into the nitty-gritty.
+We’ll also run through a quick explanation of how it works before we get into the nitty-gritty.

 How does app sharing work?

 Google’s Play Store app sharing program, also known as Nearby Share, works almost like AirDrop on iOS devices.
 It’s a handy option that lets you send files and information from one device to the next without connecting the two.

 You have to keep in mind that not every app supports Nearby Share.
-The Stadia app has off-limits content, while paid-for apps also aren’t available for obvious reasons.
-Sideloaded apps are also not included, but you’ll likely have the APK saved and available to share outside of the Play Store, anyway.
+The Stadia app has off-limits content, while paid apps aren’t available either for obvious reasons.
+Sideloaded apps are not included, but you’ll likely have the APK saved and available to share outside of the Play Store for an easy workaround.

 The feature is pretty situational, but it does have its uses.
 For instance, it could be a boon for those who want to share a large, free game but don’t have access to fast or free Wi-Fi.

 You can also use Nearby Share to send files and information to Chromebooks, though it may not work to send apps across the platforms without a bit of optimization.

 How to enable app sharing in the Google Play Store

 If you’re hoping to show that sharing is caring, you’ll need Google Play Store running on version 24.0 or newer.
 Most devices have received the proper update at this point, but you’ll want to double-check.
-While we found a Pixel 4a 5G running Android 11 and Play Store version 24.0.32 had the feature, a Huawei P30 Pro on Android 10 running the same Play Store version did not.
+In early testing, we found a Pixel 4a 5G running Android 11 and Play Store version 24.0.32 had the feature, while a HUAWEI P30 Pro on Android 10 running the same Play Store version did not.